 Z is for Zones

-Break down your cleaning regime into zones and tackle one area at a time.
+Divide your cleaning routine into zones and tackle one area at a time.
 This way you can keep on top of cleaning tasks by doing little and often.
 Unless of course you enjoy the prospect of a full cleaning day – like I do.